-The definition of a supplier is a company or person that provides things that people want or need, especially over a long period of time [Cambridge Dictionary, n.d.].
-Our supplier should be trustworthy, this means the supplier should provide the right products in short delivery periods offering favorable delivery terms.
-What we expect from our supplier is that he is cheap, delivers a good service and high quality products.
-The factory must be located in Portugal or close to Portugal in order to create a good relationship with the product and the location.
-Also, our product needs an electrical component that has to be purchased from an electric Portuguese company.
-Possible suppliers in Portugal:
+The definition of a supplier is a company, person, etc. that provides things that people want or need, especially over a long period of time [Cambridge Dictionary, n.d.].
+Our supplier should be trustworthy, this means the supplier should provide the right products on the right time.
+Also, our supplier should be cheap and deliver good quality products.